This post may contain affiliate links. Please read my disclosure policy.

-The filling is sweet and rich so be sure to cut small slices.
+The chocolate filling is rich so be sure to cut small slices.

 Our recipe calls for good quality, unsweetened chocolate so please don’t substitute with chocolate chips.